owenroberts/mmp210/schedule.md

 ## Project 2 **Meme/Logo**
 - The next three weeks will be dedicated to the second project.
 You have a choice to create a logo for youself or a fictional client or to make a "meme", meaning a humorous combination of image and text (must be appropriate for class).
 - This project will also have three versions: rough draft, simple interaction, and final animation.
-- Feedback in class.
-- Each version has its own URL.

 ## Week 5 **Text & Image**
 - [Text](notes/text)